-

 Infection Prevention

-Cooley Dickinson Health Care takes every precaution to ensure the lowest possible risk of patient infection in the hospital and at all of its Medical Group practices, labs and other locations.
+Cooley Dickinson Hospital takes every precaution to ensure the lowest possible risk of patient infection in the hospital and at all of its Medical Group practices, labs and other locations.
 At Cooley Dickinson Hospital, particular attention is paid to perpetual monitoring and implementation of improvement efforts, and we typically report exceptionally low infection rates (60-70 infections out of more than 9,000 admissions, or less than 1%).
 Hospital-acquired infections are nonetheless a serious concern in every medical, surgical and birthing environment, and Cooley Dickinson employs every tool at its disposal to continue to minimize risk, including:

 Things we do to prevent you from getting an infection: